Dollar rises in Baghdad, Erbil markets - Shafaq News | Latest breaking news in Iraq and the world

 Shafaq News- Baghdad/ Erbil

-The US dollar opened Monday’s trading higher in Iraq, hovering around 154,000 dinars per 100 dollars.
+The US dollar opened Tuesday’s trading higher in Iraq, hovering around 154,000 dinars per 100 dollars.